Manuel-DominguezCBG/Igor-Manuel/README.md

 1) STAGE 1

-I)Write a code that identify the 4 different ID Variants
+I) Write a code that identify 2 (if time maybe more) different ID Variants

 II) This code needs to avoid repetition in case one CSV input may have more than one ID in the same row.

+III) By using the variant ID, request Emsembl API to uptodate data.

+IV) In case a variant ID is unknown in the API, a exception avoid this issue

 2) STAGE 2

-I) Identify which column has Gene and GRCh38 coordinates.
-To be able to correct Gene or coordinates, first we need a code that identify this values
+I) Compare gene symbol and location between input and API

+II) Generater a txt file that informs where and what mismatchs has been found

 3) STAGE 3

-I) Check if Gene and coordinates are correct according some uptodate database We will need to introduce error in this values.

-II) Create a document that inform which values were identify wrongly

-III) Modify the incorretly values.
+I) Create a VCF file with data of the input plus from the API

 4) STAGE 4

-I) Create a VCF with corrected data from the CSV.
+I) Put all together, create a script that taking a CSV file, generate the inform txt plus the VCF file

 5) STAGE 5

-I) Create a script that recognizes in CSV input and returns a VCF.

-II) The script could ask which genome you want to use GRCh38 /GRCh37.
-(BONUS).

-6) STAGE 6

-I) Create a interface that performs the same execution that stage 5.
+I) Create a interface that performs the same execution that stage 4.